If you can, you should just feed your horse forage. Pasture, hay, haylage, chaff, forage cubes.

 We would love to welcome you to our FeedXL Horse Nutrition Facebook Group.
 Ask questions and have them answered by PhD and Masters qualified equine nutritionists and spend time with like-minded horse owners.
 It’s free!

-Click this button in FeedXL and we put the power of software to work for you.
+Click one simple button in FeedXL and we put the power of our software to work for you.
 FeedXL searches through every supplement option and puts together a list of supplements for you that will fill all the gaps in your horse’s diet.
-The list of supplements is complete with the dose needed to fill the gaps.
-And it is ranked from best fit down.
-So the products toward the top of the list fill all the gaps in the diet and provide the least amount of nutrients your horse doesn’t need.
-PLUS it excludes any product that exceeds upper safe limits for any nutrient.
+The list of supplements is complete with the dose needed to fill the gaps and is ranked from best fit down to make it easy to navigate.
+Plus, it excludes any product that exceeds upper safe limits for any nutrient.

 Hit the Supplement Finder button.